Effective Strategies that Accountants Can Use Starting Today to Help Clients Avoid Additional Taxation as a Result of New Tax Laws in 2015

 Loan Forgiveness and Marital Trust Gifts

 Clients can also consider the gift of loan forgiveness if they have made interfamily loans.
 Loan forgiveness can be a quick way to complete a valuable gift without requiring any transfer of funds or creation of new accounts.
-Clients can simply indicate that the loan is cancelled or forgiven in writing across the face of the note or they can sign a notarized formal document indicating the forgiveness or cancellation of the loan.
+Clients can simply indicate that the loan is cancelled or forgiven in writing across the face of the note or they can sign a notarized formal document indicated the forgiveness or cancellation of the loan.

 Placing marital assets in a qualified terminable interest property marital trust is an option that allows a spouse to gift a surviving spouse with all of their income interest in a marital trust, thus shielding these assets from an array of tax issues.
-The surviving spouse needs to sign the appropriate disclaimer and deliver it to the trustee.
+The surviving spouse just needs to sign an appropriate disclaimer and deliver it to the trustee.

 POTENTIAL ISSUES WITH GIFT GIVING

 An important consideration with gift giving is the impact of age or health concerns on a client’s competency and ability to make informed and sounds financial decisions.
 In order to bestow gifts, clients must have sufficient competency to execute a contract under applicable state law, which is a higher standard of competency than is required to execute a will.
 If a client’s competency is questionable, it’s best to involve an attorney in assessing whether or not the client is legally competent to make such decisions.